 Genetic Counselor: Your doctor might suggest that you see a genetic counselor if you have a family history of a genetic condition or have experienced several miscarriages or infant deaths.

-Kentucky Paternity Acknowledgement Program: Dad is important!
-Click here to learn about the benefits of establishing paternity.
+Kentucky Paternity Acknowledgement Program: Learn about the benefits of establishing paternity.

 Bleeding Disorders: Bleeding and clotting disorders can cause serious problems during pregnancy, including miscarriage.
 If you have a bleeding or clotting disorder, talk with your doctor.